jimurrito/thunderhead/readme.md

 - ping -c 8.8.8.8
 - arp
 - netstat
-- zpool status
 - lsblk
 - cat /proc/meminfo
 - free -h
 - nvidia-smi
+- zpool status

 ### Freezer

 Backs up and compresses the persistent data used by the Docker containers.
 Will require a brief outage to complete the backup.
 Script will temporarily STOP/START only the active containers.
 Ensuring inactive containers are not booted with the active ones.
 Rolls logs over every 14 days.

-### Permission Check
+### ~~Permission Check~~
+**Temporaily Deprecated** - *Lack of 'no-cobble' causes unintended modifications of compliant files.
+This breaks things like rollover that relies on last modified time.
+Script is not recommended to be ran until this is fixed in the next few updates. >2.0.0*

-Sets the permissions of a directory.
+~~Sets the permissions of a directory.
 By default, chmod == 777 and owner+group == root.
-Running the script requires providing a directory path as an argument.
+Running the script requires providing a directory path as an argument.~~
 ```bash
 Ex: bash perm_chk.sh [/path/to/dir] [owner] [chmod#]
 ```
 ## Version History

+### Version 2.0.0 - *'Electric Boogaloo'*
++ Updated Oculus.sh -> Oculus.bash
+  + [+] Runtime Arguments
+  + [+] Error propagation
+  + [+] Console logging as well as to syslog/messages logs
++ Perm_chk.sh as been temporarily deprecated until compliant no-cobbling is added.

 ### Version 1.5.1
 + Updated Perm_chk.sh
     + [+] Added additional parameters that are now required for run time.
 >**NOTE**:
-This is the begining of a major change to all scripts moving forward.
-All options will be moved from being hardcoded, to being cli parameters.
+*This is the begining of a major change to all scripts moving forward.
+All options will be moved from being hardcoded, to being runtime arguments.*

 ### Version 1.5
 + [+] Added Perm_chk.sh for permissions enforcement.